-The Trust continued to manage bar and catering operations within the Complex throughout 2014-1015.
+The Trust continued to manage bar and catering operations within the Complex throughout 2015-2016.
 The hospitality operation traded at a profit with the proceeds distributed to the GBOTA under the terms of the Licence Deed.
-Gross hospitality income for the financial year was \$1,029,054 providing a nett profit of \$91,579.
-A downturn in patronage at greyhound race-meetings in 2015 has impacted on the viability of the hospitality operation.
-From July 2015 racing will be conducted on Wednesday and Saturdays only.
-It remains to be seen whether the new calendar will effect hospitality trading.
+Gross hospitality income for the financial year was \$783,432 providing a net profit of \$77,338.
+A downturn in patronage at greyhound race meetings in 2015-16 has impacted on the viability of the hospitality operation.
+From July 2015 racing has been conducted on Wednesdays and Saturdays, any impact on the viability of the hospitality operation will be determined.